 Status Condition of your system Your system is using the recommended settings and is operating as expected.

-Status Condition of your system There is a potential problem that you should investigate.
+There is a potential problem that you should investigate.
 There is a serious problem that needs your attention.
+The program could not perform this test.